Michigan State University College of Osteopathic Medicine

 - Supplemental application requirements:

 Supplemental application includes short essays, non-academic information, and three letters of recommendation signed and submitted on professional letterhead.
-Due to rolling admission, EARLY application is essential.
-Recommended: Completed AACOMAS application as soon as possible; supplemental application submission by September 2019 is recommended.
+Due to rolling admission, early application is essential.
+Recommended: Completed AACOMAS application as soon as possible; supplemental application submission by September 2021 is recommended.